BioPathAnalytica/BioPathAnalytica.github.io/index.md

 layout: page
 title: "BioPath Analytica"
 title-minor: "(🧬 Data-driven Solutions 🛣 Personalized for You! ^.^)"
-subtitle: "BioData Analysis | Bioinformatics Solutions | Tailored Strategy to Empower Your Communication with PIs, Collaborators, and Yourself"
+subtitle: "BioData Analysis | Bioinformatics Solutions | Personalized Strategy to Empower Your Communication with PIs, Collaborators, and Yourself"

 cover-img:
   - "/assets/img/path.jpg" : "Own Your Path from B to A"